estansifer/icfpc2025/README.md

 path, but with different relabelings.
 In this way the labels can distinguish 4^k - 4 different nodes (the minus 4 is because we do not use the labels (0, 0, ..., 0), (1, 1, ..., 1), (2, 2, ..., 2), (3, 3, ..., 3) so that we can
-distinguish new nodes and nodes we have relabeled).
+distinguish new nodes from nodes we have relabeled).

 A single random path passes through each door an average of 3 times in each direction for the first five problems, so while some doors are missed, enough